 To add columns to just the top of your page, hold your left mouse button at the top left of your page.
 Keep it held down and select to about a quarter of the page, as in the image below:

-With the selection made, click the Page Layout tab at the top of Word.
+With the selection made, click the Layout tab at the top of Word (Page Layout in Word 2007).
 Locate the Page Setup panel and the Columns item:

 When you click on Columns a menu will appear.
 This one: